 The future of victim services in Sri Lanka is bright, with growing recognition of the importance of this work and increasing investment in professional, comprehensive services.
 By joining NAPVCW, you become part of this vital mission and contribute to building a safer, more just society for all Sri Lankans.

-This guide provides comprehensive information about career opportunities at NAPVCW.
-For the most current information about specific vacancies and requirements, always check the official NAPVCW website (napvcw.gov.lk) and government gazette notifications.
-Contact NAPVCW directly at their Battaramulla office or call 1985 for specific inquiries about career opportunities.
+This guide was prepared by rajayejobs.com.
+This information is not a paid advertisement.
+It is only information that you as a Sri Lankan need to know.
+It provides detailed information about career opportunities at NAPVCW.
+For the most up-to-date information on specific vacancies and requirements, always check the official NAPVCW website (napvcw.gov.lk) and government gazette notifications.

 No comments: